-Your local council is responsible for assessing the needs of the person you are caring for (often called a care assessment) as well as assessing your needs as a carer (a carers assessment).
+Local councils are responsible for assessing the needs of the people we care for (often called a care assessment).
+As well as assessing our needs as a carer (a carer's assessment).
 This may lead to a referral or direct payment that can be used for specific support such as:

-Equipment or alterations to help you care safely
+Equipment or alterations to help us care safely

-Equipment or alterations to improve the independence of the person you are caring for
+Equipment or alterations to improve the independence of the person we are caring for

 Regular care or domestic help